BigemDev/Hackathon05_05/README.md

 ### Status: Cooking
 ### Repo opened: 5/5/2025
+### Upt.
+6/5/2025

 ### Importante
+Demo version (6/5/2025) can be played for mostly 5-10 minutes.
+Full version of the game is predicted to be around 1h - 1.5h.
+The most enticing part is a future use of a learning algorythm for Enemy(ies), which is not yet implemented as of time of writing this update, but should be considered a priority after fixing current bugs.

 ### Info
-  HIOB (working title) prototype created during Cognitive Science Hackaton on 05.05/06.05 Current version is still a work in progress. <br/>
+  HIOB (working title)—prototype of a game created for Cognitive Science Hackaton on 05.05/06.05 Current version is still a work in progress. <br/>

 ### Quick Rundown
-1. sddsf
-2. rfdsk
+1. Creates a procedurally generated map of locations.
+2. Teleports player and enemy character between locations in chase sequences.
+3. The routes of levels in a single run are based on non-euclidean algorythm.
+4. Enemies chase the player character, resulting in a game over screen.
+5. Player completes a puzzle-like objectives to unlock the ending of the game.
+Including interacting and collecting objects.
+6. Some AI-generated assets in graphics.
+These, and most other types of visual assets are temporary stand-ins.
+7. Sprites of Hiob, the hivemind drones, and the main enemy; also three OST tracks are created by dev team.
+8. Use of ChatGPT / help to code implementation.

 ### Todo
 - [] teleportation fixes - in progress